Nathan enjoys researching and writing about issues that affect everyday people.

 Which States Have Blue Crab Restrictions and Why?

-For one thing, in many states, particularly in the southern and eastern US where the crabs are mostly harvested, it is the law that you throw back the female crabs.
-Or, at least, you are restricted on how many you can keep.
+In many states, particularly in the southern and eastern U.S. where the crabs are mostly harvested, the law states that you must throw back the female crabs.
+Another variation of the law restricts how many females you can keep.
+Here are a few examples of blue crab regulations in Maryland and Georgia.

-But it's any wonder why some of them are kept anyway, especially with the egg sacs still intact, considering how the blue crab population has been decimated over a period of decades and has not yet recovered.
+It's a wonder why some of them are kept anyway, especially with the egg sacs still intact, considering how the blue crab population has been decimated over a period of decades and has not yet recovered.
+It's truly terrible people don't recognize the consequences of their actions.

 Scarcity of Blue Crabs